azankl/GrowthShare_Mockups_and_Data/README.md

 ## Workflow

+*This is a first draft, the workflow might change as we refine it.
+For example, Apple ResearchKit might impose a slightly different workflow.*

 On first launch, the user will be given some information about the app and asked to agree to sharing of the growth data entered.
 The User will also be asked to provide an email address.

 ![](Mockups/Welcome.png) ![](Mockups/Intro.png) ![](Mockups/Data%20Collection%20Consent.png) ![](Mockups/Email%20Contact%20Consent.png) ![](Mockups/Thank%20You.png)